-Age at First mating of Cockerel and female chicken in month
+Age at first mating of cockerel and female chicken in month

 The study results for the mean age of sexual maturity of males and females of indigenous chicken was 5.5±0.4 and 6.21±0.43 months, respectively (Table 5).
 The delayed sexual maturity observed for local chickens in the study might be a result of a poor management system and poor selection among local chickens.
-Chickens in the study area reach sexual maturity earlier than that of Fisseha et al. (2010a) resulting in Bure district cockerels reaching sexual maturity at 6.06 months (24.6 weeks) and pullets reaching at 6.87 months (27.5 weeks).
+Chickens in the study area reached sexual maturity earlier than that of Fisseha et al. (2010a).
+In Bure district cockerels reached sexual maturity at 6.06 months (24.6 weeks) and pullets reached at 6.87 months (27.5 weeks).
 According to the report of Fissha et al., (2010), the late sexual maturity results in low productivity of indigenous chicken.
 The difference might be due to environmental conditions, breed differences, and management.

 Age at first egg laying

 The overall mean age at first egg laying for female indigenous chickens in the study area was 6.69±0.36 months (Table 5).
-The current result was relatively similar to the report of Melkamu and Wube (2013) reported that 6 months of age at first egg laying for local chicken breeds in Debsan Tikara kebele at Gondar Zuria Woreda, North Gondar, and Mebrate et al., (2020) reported that, age at first egg laying for local chickens in Ankober Woreda, North Shewa Zone, Amhara Region was 6.51 months.
-However, the current result was lower than the finding of Shishay et al., (2015) reported that the overall age at first egg laying of pullet was 7.19±0.04 months in Western Tigray.
+The current result is relatively similar to the report of Melkamu and Wube (2013), who reported that 6 months of age at first egg laying for local chicken breeds in Debsan Tikara kebele at Gondar Zuria Woreda, North Gondar, and Mebrate et al. (2020) reported that, age at first egg laying for local chickens in Ankober Woreda, North Shewa Zone, Amhara Region was 6.51 months.
+However, the current value is lower than the finding of Shishay et al. (2015), who reported that the overall age at first egg laying of pullet was 7.19±0.04 months in Western Tigray.
 This variation in age at first egg laying might be due to a lack of proper supplementary feeds, availability of scavenge feed resources, and disease outbreaks in the study areas.

 Number of eggs incubated, chicken hatched, and egg wasted

 The average numbers of eggs incubated, hatched, and wasted eggs were 12.66±0.28, 14.13±0.31, and 2.87±0.38, respectively (Table 5).
-The result was comparable with the finding of Addisu et al., (2013) reported that, the mean number of incubated eggs and hatched chicks per clutch of indigenous chickens in the North Wollo Zone was 11.36±0.09 and 9.60±0.10, respectively.
+The result was comparable with the finding of Addisu et al. (2013) reported that, the mean number of incubated eggs and hatched chicks per clutch of indigenous chickens in the North Wollo Zone was 11.36±0.09 and 9.60±0.10, respectively.
 Similarly, Alemayehu (2017) reported that, the mean number of incubated eggs and hatched chicks per clutch of indigenous chickens in Lume district was 12.0±3.0 and 9.2±2.3, respectively.

-Hatchability Percentage
+Hatchability percentage

 The hatchability percentage was 78.32% at Bule Hora and 75.94% at Dugda Dawa (Table 5).
-The result was lower than the findings of Alem (2014) and Birhan (2018) that, the overall mean hatchability percentage of local chicken in Halaba district, Central Tigray, and western Amhara was 85.8% and 85.75%, respectively.
-Fisseha et al. (2010b), reported, the hatchability of the egg was 82.6, 78.9, and 89.1% at Bure, Fogera, and Dale woredas, respectively.
-However, the current result was higher than the result obtained by Melkamu and Wube (2013) in Debsan Tikara Kebele at Gonder Zuria Woreda (72%) and Aganga et al. (2000) reported, among indigenous chickens in Botswana the hatchability of eggs was (61.8%).
-The variation in the hatchability percentage might be due to temperature, egg storage condition, quality of eggs, husbandry practice, outbreak disease, predator attacks, availability of scavenging feed resources, and feed supplementations.
+The result was lower than the findings of Alem (2014) and Birhan (2018) that, the overall mean hatchability percentage of local chicken in Halaba district, Central Tigray, and western Amhara was 85.8 and 85.75%, respectively.
+Fisseha et al. (2010b) reported the hatchability per cent of the egg was 82.6, 78.9, and 89.1% at Bure, Fogera, and Dale woredas, respectively.
+However, the current value is higher than the result obtained by Melkamu and Wube (2013) in Debsan Tikara Kebele at Gonder Zuria Woreda (72%) and Aganga et al. (2000) reported, among indigenous chickens in Botswana the hatchability of eggs was 61.8%.
+The variation in the hatchability percentage might be due to temperature, egg storage condition, quality of eggs, husbandry practice, outbreak of disease, predator attacks, availability of scavenging feed resources, and feed supplementations.

-Table 5: The Productive and Reproductive Performances of Indigenous Chicken (Mean ± SE)
+Table 5: The productive and reproductive performances of indigenous chicken (Mean ± SE)